How to report a lost card

 In some cases, you may be able to use your signature as proof the card is yours.

-If your card has been blocked because you entered an incorrect PIN, the system will reset at midnight and you can try again the next day.
+If your card has been blocked because you entered an incorrect PIN, the system will reset after 24 hours and you can try again.

 If you continue to have problems with your PIN, we can help.
 Call us to order a new card and PIN.